jhilker1/notion-widgets/index.md

 title: Notion Widgets
 ---

 Welcome to my collection of notion widgets.
+Most of these will be grouped by category.

 # Weather Widgets
 ## [weatherwidget.io](https://weatherwidget.io) Widgets